 Anna Anderson, the Romanov Princess Anastasia... or Not?

-Once the bodies were recovered, there were two that were missing: Anastasia's and her younger brother's.
-Although in 2007, some believe that the remains were found in Ektarinburg.
-They found two charred bodies, believed to be the two missing Romanov children.
-Although there are skeptics who believe that the Russian officials only claimed that they were the remains of these two children, because it would be beneficial to the Russian government if Anastasia Romanov truly died those many years ago.
+Some believe that the remains were found in Ekaterinburg, when two charred bodies were uncovered in 2007.
+Skeptics believe that the Russian officials only claimed that they were the remains of these two children, because it would be beneficial to the Russian government if Anastasia Romanov truly died those many years ago.

 The Power of the Romanovs

 Even without the power, his life seemed much like a fairy tale.
 The love affair between Anastasia's parents was beautiful.
-They often wrote back and forth.
+They often wrote back and forth when he was traveling for political duties.
 Once the letters were recovered, it is clear that they were madly in love and quite devoted to one another.
-Many of the letters were written when Nicholas was away doing his political duties.
 They were also wonderful parents.
-Nicholas, despite his desire to have a male heir, was sincerely excited for each of his daughter's birth and recorded all of the details in his journal.
+Nicholas, despite his desire to have a male heir, was sincerely excited for each of his daughters' births and recorded all of the details in his journal.

 Grand Duchess Anastasia Nikolaevna